by Nebula Haze

 - Cannabis plants are too small to smell for at least the first few weeks after germination.

-- Most plants don’t have a whole lot of smell until they get big or start flowering (making buds)
+- Most plants don’t have a whole lot of smell until they get big or start flowering (making buds).

-- However, I have grown strains where plants start smelling at only 3-4 weeks old in the vegetative stage
+- However, I have grown strains where plants start smelling at only 3-4 weeks old in the vegetative stage.

-- Usually, by the time any plant is 6 weeks old, it’s big enough to have a noticeable smell
+- Usually, by the time any plant is 6 weeks old, it’s big enough to have a noticeable smell.

 Remember….

-- Leaves make a smell, but buds create an intense aroma
+- Leaves make a smell, but buds create an intense aroma.

-- Bigger plants smell more
+- Bigger plants smell more.

-- More plants smell more
+- More plants smell more.

-- Some strains smell more than others
+- Some strains smell more than others.

 Prevention tips

-- Choose a strain that produces less smell (though plant will still have an odor).
+- Choose a cannabis strain that produces less smell (though plant will still have an odor).
 Check out these low-odor strains.

-- Take precautions to ensure no one ever smells anything: Learn how to prevent smells while growing
+- Take precautions to ensure no one ever smells anything: Learn how to prevent smells while growing cannabis.

 Happy Growing!